 ~ Dr. Joe Kolezynski, Executive Director, Professional Golfers Career College, Windermere, FL

-What makes up this unusual business book…
+Why this is an unusual business book…

-I never expected to expect to write another business book because there are so many good ones out there.
+I never expected to write another business book because there are so many good ones out there.
 Nevertheless, instead of giving you a pitch for buying and reading it, let me give you some background of what went into Business Black Belt:

 I was blown away by what I experienced and learned!